Bandwidth/shared-components/docs/design/layout.md

   </div>
 </Spacing>
 ```
-Toolbar anchors —usually represented by an icon and uppercase text that’s not underlined- act as actions for a given set of functionality.
+Toolbar anchors—usually represented by an icon and uppercase text that’s not underlined—act as actions for a given set of functionality.
 They generally appear next to a heading, but sometimes may appear next to a submit button depending on the context.
 Since pages can be subdivided into layout panes, sections, or blocks of content, it can be unclear where in the hierarchy to place these actions.

 As much as possible, actions should gravitate to the largest or highest content grouping that makes sense for those actions (“gravitate”, “solar system”… see what we did there).
 The order of sibling toolbar anchors also follows this idea of 'graviation'.
 The most utilized anchors should be closest to the heading / button which they are 'orbiting'.
 In the example above, the order of importance / most utilized is "View All" -> "Export" -> "Copy to Clipboard"